Britain should hand more titles to ordinary citizens - lawmakers

 The centuries-old system has drawn fire from critics who say too many awards are going to the often already privileged cream of society, with some even calling for the titles to be scrapped altogether.

-Prominent human rights campaigner Peter Tatchell said he had been "sounded out" about receiving an honor, but had declined, describing the honours system as a "medieval farce".
+Prominent human rights campaigner Peter Tatchell said he had been "sounded out" about receiving an honour, but had declined, describing the honours system as a "medieval farce".

 "Knighthoods and damehoods are absurd relics of feudalism, totally out of step with modern, meritocratic Britain," he said.